utrad-ical/circus-docs/docs/dev/api-examples/users.md

 : An optinal text to identify the user. (string)

 `createdAt`
-: The date the user information was registered, in UTC format. (date)
+: The date the user information was registered, in ISO date format. (date)

 `updatedAt`
-: The date the user information was updated, in UTC format. (date)
+: The date the user information was updated, in ISO date format. (date)

 ```json title="Example"
 {